-Often it's the simplest things in life that bring us the most joy and the greatest sense of well-being.
-Our culture encourages us to do countless tasks, to rush from one activity to another, and to acquire as much stuff as possible.
+It's the simplest things in life that bring us the most joy.
+Despite this, our culture constantly encourages us to do countless tasks, rush from one activity to another, acquire as much stuff as possible.

 Sometimes the best thing we can do for our health is to simplify, get rid of the clutter, free up our time and space, and focus on what is most important.

 A porch, deck, or patio that doesn't do much entertaining

-- A dining table that doesn't see enough family dinners
+A dining table that doesn't see enough family dinners

-- Neglected gardens or flower pots
+Neglected gardens or flower pots

-- A fishing pole, tent, volleyball net, croquet set, etc. that's just collecting dust
+A fishing pole, tent, volleyball net, croquet set, etc. that's just collecting dust

-- A nearby park or nature trail that never gets visited
+A nearby park or nature trail that never gets visited

 If I'm rushed, irritable, and stressed, those around me will feel that stress too.
 But if I'm calm and relaxed, those around me will feel at ease.